jgorset/django-kronos/README.rst

 cases when it requires modification.
 You can achieve it with a number of settings variables used by kronos:

+KRONOS_PYTHON
-* `KRONOS_PYTHON`: python interpreter to build a crontab line.
+    Python interpreter to build a crontab line.
 By default the same interpreter as one you invoked to install tasks is used.

+KRONOS_MANAGE
-* `KRONOS_MANAGE`: management command to build a crontab line.
+    Management command to build a crontab line.
 By default ``getcwd() + manage.py`` is used.

+KRONOS_PYTHONPATH
-* `KRONOS_PYTHONPATH`: extra path which will be added as a `--pythonpath` option to management command.
+    Extra path which will be added as a ``--pythonpath`` option to the management command.
     By default extra pythonpath is not used.

 Define these variables in your :file:`settings.py` if you wish to alter crontab lines.